hey-amo/hey-amo/README.md

 # Connect

-Hiring for a start-up?
-Drop me a message.
+Hiring?
+Drop me a message at: [LinkedIn](https://linkedin.com/in/hey-amo/)